denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ## Intro

-This article explores a problem of native variadic functions in Java and a simplified implementation using Foreign Function and Memory API (Project Panama).
+This article explores Java native variadic functions and implementation using Foreign Function and Memory API (Project Panama).

-This article is divided into two pieces: one will cover a simplified solution, and another will dive into technical detail to explain the advanced solution.
+This article is divided into two pieces: a simplified solution and an advanced solution.

-## "C variadic functions in Java" problem
+## C Variadic Functions in Java

 ### Part 1 recap

 The purpose of [Part 1]({{ '/openjdk/panama/2022/05/30/introduction-to-project-panama-part-1.html' | relative_url }})
 was to make an introduction to the Foreign Function and Memory API.
-As a practical task, in Part 1, I have shown you how to implement a downcall to the C _printf_ function using corresponding API classes:
+As a practical task, Part 1 shown you how to implement a downcall to the C _printf_ function using corresponding API classes:
-* **SymbolLookup** -- for searching native function address.
+* **SymbolLookup** -- to lookup a native function memory address.
-* **FunctionDescriptor** -- for declaring a Java-based function descriptor containing a return value and argument layouts that correspond to the original signature in C.
+* **FunctionDescriptor** -- to declare a Java-based function descriptor containing a return value and argument layouts that correspond to the original signature in C.
-* **Linker** -- for creating a method handle for a native function from a descriptor and a native function address.
+* **Linker** -- to create from a function descriptor and its native function address a (Java) method handle wrapping the native function
 * **MemorySession** -- for native memory segment allocation and de-allocation.

 ### Revisiting C _printf_ Java implementation

 [Part 1]({{ '/openjdk/panama/2022/05/31/introduction-to-project-panama-part-1.html' | relative_url }}) contains a simplified implementation of a downcall to the C _printf_ function in Java.
-That code did not implement most important feature -- C variadic arguments for _printf_ function.
+That code did not implement a key (or important) feature -- C variadic arguments for _printf_ function.
 The absence of variadic arguments made C _printf_ implementation look like _PrintStream::println_ rather than _PrintStream::printf_ in Java standard library.

 There is no _println_ in C standard library, so the functionality of _println_, as we got used to, can be replaced with _printf_: